Grievances: Congressional Assistance

 - The case is of such political significance that many Congress members may work together.

 - The issue is one that the Congress member is especially interested in (racism, sexual harassment, or military prisons, for example).

-Members of the House of Representatives are more suited to handling constituent complaints.
-The Capitol switchboard, at (202) 224-3121 or (800) 972-3524, can identify a servicemember’s Member of Congress and connect callers to the Member’s office.
-Servicemembers with access to the World Wide Web can find out who their Member of Congress is at www.votesmart.org.
-Many caseworkers work at local district offices.
-District office telephone numbers can be obtained from the votesmart website, the Washington, DC office or through the local phone book government pages.
+The Capitol switchboard, at (202) 224-3121 or (800) 972-3524, can also identify a servicemember’s Member of Congress and connect callers to the Member’s office.
+Many caseworkers work at local district offices which are usually listed at the bottom of the Congressmembers homepage.
+District office telephone numbers can also be obtained from the Washington, DC office or through the local phone book government pages.

 Congressional pressure is most effective when military regulations and established procedures are not being followed.
-It is better to ask a Congressional caseworker to make inquiries for specific information or to redress a particular violation of regulations than to make general requests for help.
+It is more effective to ask a Congressional caseworker to make inquiries for specific information or to redress a particular violation of regulations than to make general requests for help.
+Basing the grievance on facts is also typically more effective than basing it on opinions conjecture.
 Congressional military caseworkers have varying degrees of GI rights advocacy experience and have other responsibilities.
 It is important to stay in touch with them.